 Assets obtained under hire purchase contracts and finance leases are capitalised as tangible fixed assets.
 Assets acquired by finance lease are depreciated over the shorter of the lease term and their useful lives.
 Assets acquired by hire purchase are depreciated over their useful lives.
 Finance leases are those where substantially all of the benefits and risks of ownership are assumed by the company.
 Obligations under such agreements are included in creditors net of the finance charge allocated to future periods.
 The finance element of the rental payment is charged to profit or loss so as to produce a constant periodic rate of charge on the net obligation outstanding in each period.

 2.7 Interest income

 Interest income is recognised in the profit and loss in the period in which it is receivable.
-Interest income includes bank interest, HMRC interest, interest on staff loans and interest receivable from GAP Holdings Limited - the controlling party of GAP Group Limited.
+Interest income includes bank interest and late penalty fee interest.

 2.8 Borrowing costs